Skip to main content

 What happens if my child requires hospitalization outside of Montgomery County?

-Do students earn grades during IIS?
+Do students earn grades during HHT?

 What happens when my child is ready to return to school?